 Now, Now Is Back And They Rocked The Echo [PHOTOS] REVIEW+PHOTOS: NOW, NOW @ THE ECHO 7/15/17

-Echo Park, CA- After their well received 2012, second full length album “Threads”, the indie rock band Now, Now, kept a bit of a low profile.
-They did, however, keep up with their fans on social media while continuously promising that new music was being worked on, and in early May 2017, after a long wait, the band wiped all of their posts from their Facebook and Twitter accounts, followed by the announcement of a new single tilted “SGL” which was then shortly followed with the announcement of full US tour, with the second to last date scheduled for The Echo in Los Angeles.
+ECHO PARK, CA- After their well-received 2012, second full-length album “Threads”, the indie rock band Now, Now, kept a bit of a low profile.
+They did, however, keep up with their fans on social media while continuously promising that new music was being worked on, and in early May 2017, after a long wait, the band wiped all of their posts from their Facebook and Twitter accounts, followed by the announcement of a new single titled “SGL” which was then shortly followed with the announcement of full US tour, with the second to last date scheduled for The Echo in Los Angeles.

-And while their live set still stays true to those melancholy emotions from Threads, the new material flows perfectly with the rest of the older tracks despite having a bit more of a pop, radio friendly sound to them.
-While I’ve only heard the two unreleased they played live and the new single “SGL”, I can tell that the yet to be released album will have a lighter, more dance friendly, tone compared to the somber sounds of their last release.
+And while their live set still stays true to those melancholy emotions from Threads, the new material flows perfectly with the rest of the older tracks despite having a bit more of a pop, radio-friendly sound to them.
+While I’ve only heard the two unreleased they played live and the new single “SGL”, I can tell that the yet to be released the album will have a lighter, more dance-friendly, tone compared to the somber sounds of their last release.
 I can’t wait to see if I’m right.